Understanding Military Skillsets: Part I

-There are five branches of service, and each has a specific function:
+Traditionally, there are five branches of military, and each has a specific function:

-Army: The Army is the main ground force for the United States and has two distinct and equally important components – the active duty component and the reserve components (United States Army Reserve and Army National Guard).
-In the civilian world, the Army produces skillsets such as leadership, administration, human resources, specialized maintenance, and technical skills.
+Army: The Army is the main ground force for the United States and the Army has two distinct and equally important parts– the active duty component and the Army reserve forces (United States Army Reserve and Army National Guard).
+In the civilian world, the Army and the Army National Guard produces skillsets such as leadership, administration, human resources, specialized maintenance, and technical skills.

-Navy: Naval forces are tasked with deterring aggression and maintaining freedom of the seas.
+Navy: Navy and Navy Reserve forces are tasked with deterring aggression and maintaining freedom of the seas.
 In the civilian world, you’ll find many Navy veterans have maintenance, technical, logistics, and leadership skills.

-Marines: As the premier U.S. force in readiness, Marines specialize in land, sea, and air operations and are usually the first in and last out.
-In the civilian world, Marines bring leadership skills, work ethic, esprit de corps, and some technical skills.
+Marine Corps: As the premier United States force in readiness, the Marine corps specialize in land, sea, and air operations and are usually the first in and last out.
+In the civilian world, the Marine corps bring leadership skills, work ethic, esprit de corps, and some technical skills.

 Coast Guard: The Coast Guard is responsible for maritime safety, security, and stewardship.
-Their missions are defined by law and divided into homeland security missions and non-homeland security missions.
+Coast Guard missions are defined by law and Coast Guard missions are divided into homeland security missions and non-homeland security missions.
 In the civilian world, the Coast Guard brings technical, maintenance, and leadership skills.